ottoman91/intro_statistical_learning/chapter_2.md

 -   The Bayes error is a vertical line that intersects the training MSE at its lowest point.

-What are the advantages and disadvantages of a very flexible (versus a less flexible) approach for regression or classification?
+Q. What are the advantages and disadvantages of a very flexible (versus a less flexible) approach for regression or classification?
 Under what circumstances might a more flexible approach be preferred to a less flexible approach?
 When might a less flexible approach be preferred?